To our neighbours in Queens Head Street, Packington Street, Raleigh Mews & Gough House.

 Faithdean PLC take the health & Safety of all staff, operatives and the general public very seriously and are proud to be associated with the Considerate Constructors Scheme, improving the image of Construction.

-- Basement foundation works – April/May
+- Basement foundation works – late March

-In addition to these applications for minor design changes, Martins must gain approval from Islington for a number of details associated with the proposed development before they can start work on the relevant part.
+In addition to these minor design changes, Martins must gain approval from Islington for a number of details associated with the proposed development before they can start work on the relevant part.
 This is a standard procedure and ensures that the developer builds in line with the intent of the planning permission.
 This process is called discharging conditions.
-In line with this requirement, two “Approval of Detail” applications have been made since September 2016 with future submissions also in the pipeline.
+In line with this requirement, three “Approval of Detail” applications have been made since September 2016 with future submissions also in the pipeline.
 The applications made to date relate to:

 - the details and materials to be used on the roof top plant enclosure (ref: P2017/0024/AOD).
-This application outcome is currently pending; and,
+This application is currently pending; and,

 - the various facing materials to be used on the building along with a Green Procurement Plan and internal sound insulation details (submitted 15/02/16).
 This application is awaiting validation.

 We will continue to update you in this newsletter as further applications are submitted.

 It should be noted that with all construction works, some dates may be subject to change.
 However, should this occur we will notify all the neighbours accordingly by the way of a newsletter update.